 To make sure there is room for everything, start with the largest items and work down to the smallest items.
 This will help you space everything out and add dimension!

-You can also make this board up to 2 hours in advance!
-Just place any refrigerator-friendly items (cheese, meats, bowls of spreads, etc.) on the board, cover, and refrigerate for up to 2 hours.
+You can make this board up to 2 hours in advance!
+Just place any refrigerator-friendly items (cheese, meats, bowls of spreads, etc.) on the board, cover, and refrigerate.
 About 30 minutes before serving, remove the board from the fridge, add any additional items (crackers, chips, popcorn, anything that doesn’t refrigerate well) and enjoy!

 Cheese always tastes best at room temperature.
 It helps the fat loosen up which gives the cheese a better flavor and texture.
 Let it warm up for about 30 minutes before you’re ready to serve.
 The perfect opportunity for a make-ahead Halloween snack!